 Projects

-Pupils also complete three projects during each academic year which are set at the beginning of each term.
-Pupils then have the duration of that term to complete a project at home on a given topic and hand it in by the assigned deadline.
+Pupils complete three projects during each academic year, which are set at the beginning of each term.
+Pupils then have the duration of that term to complete their project at home on a given topic and hand it in by the assigned deadline.
+Each project is given a mark out of 10, with any pupils scoring 28 or more out of 30 across the three projects receiving a special prize in the school’s end of year Special Awards Assembly.
 One of the projects completed is the school’s flagship ‘People in History’ project whereby pupils research the lives of an individual and present a written project about them.
-A special assembly is held in the weeks following the submission dates, where the best project in each class is shared with the rest of the school.
-Parents are welcome to attend this assembly and will be informed if their child has been selected to present their project.
+In each year group’s next Good Work Assembly following projects being submitted, the best ones in each class are presented and certificates given to those pupils completing the best projects.
+Parents are warmly invited to attend these assemblies.